paldepind/functional-frontend-architecture/README.md

 # Goals/ideas

-* No mutations in application code.
+* As few mutations in application code as possible.
+The vast majority of your application can be completely pure.
+* Time changing values and interactions with the world is introduced in a controlled manner through FRP
-* Testing should be easy and nothing is easier to test than pure side-effect free functions.
+* Testing should be easy!
+And nothing is easier to test than pure side-effect free functions.
-* State should be easily inspectable to for debugging and serialization.
+* State should be easily inspectable for debugging and serialization.
 Also, time travel.
-* Minimalism, simplicity.
+* Minimalism and simplicity are center pieces in every used library.
-* Actions should be expressed as union types.
+* Actions should be expressed as [union types](https://github.com/paldepind/union-type-js).
-* Time changing values and interactions with the world is introduced through FRP
+* Everything should be modular.
+Ideally this GitHub repository should contain as little code as possible.

 # Documentation

 Nothing to see here yet.
 Check out the examples.
+[Here is at TodoMVC implementation](https://github.com/paldepind/union-type-js) that is _almost_ only pure functions.

 # What it is